Comstock Read Aloud Book Award Program

 - Providing MSUM students with practice to improve reading aloud skills.

 - Offering children ample opportunities to listen and respond to quality literature.

 Eligibility requirements include the following:

 - The book must be a picture book for a child audience ranging from preschool through age 8.

 - The picture book may be of any genre.

 - The book must have been published and available for purchase in the year under consideration.
 Books published in an earlier year outside the United States are eligible if they are published in the United States in the year under consideration.
-(The award announced in May 2023 will be for a book published in 2022 and the award announced in May 2024 will be for a book published in 2023).

 - The format of the book may be hardcover, paperback, spiral bound, or in portfolio.
 Electronic books, audio books, textbooks, and manuscripts will not be considered.